Summer Research Opportunity Program for 2015

 SROP offers summer research opportunities in the arts and humanities, social sciences, and physical sciences for sophomores, juniors, and seniors (not graduating in the summer or spring of 2015, except UC Berkeley students).
 It is an eight-week program that will commence on Sunday, June 7, 2015, and continue through Saturday, August 1, 2015.

 The goal of SROP is to increase the level of diversity among students entering Ph.D. programs by providing research opportunities under the supervision of faculty and graduate student mentors.
 Special consideration will be given to applicants who have shown potential for success, but may have had limited access to graduate research or other academic opportunities.
 The program strongly encourages applications from undergraduates who have been educationally or economically disadvantaged, and who show potential to benefit from exposure to the environment of a research university.
 All applicants will be considered without regard to race or gender.

-The SROP application is available below in PDF format, which can be viewed and printed using Adobe Acrobat Reader.
+The SROP application is available below in an online format.
+If the link does not work, please copy and paste the following into the web broswer: https://adobeformscentral.com/?f=TbWbyJdKj9bM4mAIvr8Jcw.
+The second portion of the application, faculty recommendations, can be viewed and printed using Adobe Acrobat Reader.
 To obtain a free copy of Adobe Acrobat Reader, please visit the Adobe website.

 Prospective students may also call (510-643-6010) or email (email@example.com) for additional information.